ammkrn/type_checking_in_lean4/src/type_checking/reduction.md

 Since this is only a reduction step, we rely on the type checking phases done elsewhere to provide assurances that the expression as a whole is well typed.

-The type signatures for `Quot.ind` and `Quot.mk` are recreated below, maping the elements of the telescope to what we should find as the arguments.
+The type signatures for `Quot.ind` and `Quot.mk` are recreated below, mapping the elements of the telescope to what we should find as the arguments.
 The elements with a `*` are the ones we're interested in for reduction.

 ```
 Quotient primitive Quot.ind.{u} : ∀ {α : Sort u} {r : α → α → Prop}